sschmeier/mdRefGen/README.md

 DESCRIPTION
 -----------

-Sometimes it is diserable to create a bibliography out of markdown references/links and append this to the end of a markdown-file.
+Sometimes it is desired to create a bibliography out of markdown references/links and append this to the end of a markdown-file.
 In a first step we are dealing here with numbered references.
 Later we extend this to alphanumeric references.

 For a markdown-file with numbered references of the form, e.g.: